Lithium monitoring

 • Baseline

-• Cardiac functionespecially in patients with cardiovascular disease or at risk who may require ECG.
+• Cardiac functionECG recommended for patients with cardiovascular disease or cardiovascular risk factors

 • Estimated glomerular filtration rate